smilevideo/cryptopals/README.md

 ## Current Progress:
 finished up to set 1, challenge 5

-currently on hold for other job-search related activities
+currently on hold for job-search related activities